temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Introduction

-In this tutorial, you'll write a [Workflow](https://docs.temporal.io/workflows) for a Subscription application.
+In this tutorial, you'll write a [Workflow](https://docs.temporal.io/workflows) for a subscription application.
 The application sends emails at specified time intervals until the subscription's limit has been reached.

 The application will do the following: